Skip to main content

 Warish.co as a Playground and Laboratory

 At this point, Warish.co has become more than a portfolio site — it’s a playground for my work, life, and ideas.
 A laboratory where I practice my web development skills.
-Looking ahead, I want it to be a digital bucket that consolidates my digital world: what I read, what I like, what I do.
+A showroom where anyone can learn about me and my work.